Haliotis asinina: Life cycle

 Overall, ontogenetic changes in Haliotis asinina shell pigmentation and structure match changes in the habitats occupied during development.

-The growth rate of Haliotis asinina is the fastest of all the abalones.
+The growth rate of Haliotis asinina is the fastest of all the abalone.
 Individuals reach sexual maturity in one year.

 Anatomy

 Human uses

 The flesh of Haliotis asinina is edible, and it is usually collected for food and also for its shell in South East Asian countries.